maxvol/RaspSwift/README.md

 **RASP - Reactive Aggregate State Pipeline**

-This framework is inspired by Redux and build on top op RxSwift framework.
+This framework is inspired by Redux and built on top op RxSwift framework.

 On many occasions, it makes more sense to group state values together by domain, such as: